Destroying superconductivity in thin films with an electric field

+and minimizing the contribution of the second integrand in \eqref{Eq:Freenergy} to the free energy.
+The equation for $\Delta$ then reduces to

 This equation has to be solved imposing the usual boundary conditions at the edges of the material $\Delta'(0)=\Delta'(L)=0$ \cite{kopnin2001theory}.
 The $z$-dependent profile for the electric field in \eqref{Eq:electric} makes the solution of \eqref{Eq:gapequation} depend on $z$ as well.
 Since we are interested in global observables (e.g. the critical current of the full thin film) the relevant quantity will be the averaged gap $\Delta_{\mathrm{av.}}=\frac{1}{L} \int_0^L dz~ \Delta(z)$.
-More details on the spatial dependence of $\Delta(z)$ can be found in \cite{SM}.
+We refer to the Appendix for technical details about the numerical solution of equation \eqref{Eq:gapequation}.

 To have a direct comparison with the experiments, we consider the devices used in \cite{DeSimoni_2018}.
 We take $T_{\mathrm{c}} \simeq 410$ mK, London penetration length $\lambda_L\simeq900~$nm and the coherence length $\xi_0 \simeq 100~$nm.
 We also assume the usual GL temperature scalings for the relevant parameters, so that $\alpha_2= -\mathcal{K} (1-T/T_{\mathrm{c}})$ with $\mathcal{K} = 6.104 \times 10^{-25}~$kg m$^{2}$ s$^{-2}$ and $\alpha_4= 6.356 \times 10^{-50}$ kg m$^{5}$ s$^{-2}$.